EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

 with :math:`\langle \Delta I_{XX;corr}\rangle` and :math:`\langle \Delta I_{XY;corr}\rangle` being the intensity difference for the mean donor and acceptor emission after donor excitation before and after the acceptor photo-bleaches.

 The correction factors calculated for each trace are shown in the **FRET control** box on the lower right corner.
-If a trace is not suitable for calculating the correction factors, then the median value of the whole data set would be applied on that.
+If a trace is not suitable for calculating any of the correction factors, *Deep-LASI* derives a global correction factor.
+It is the median value from the distribution of a specific correction factor, which summarizes values derived from suitable traces of the whole data set.
 The global correction factors are set via ...

 .. tip:: @Pooyeh please specify with two sentences above, how you derive the global correction factors and how you set the global correction factors for the traces.